vincekurtz/drake_ddp/README.md

-Code for trajectory optimization using Differential Dynamic Programming (DDP) in Drake.
+Code for trajectory optimization using Differential Dynamic Programming (DDP) and Iterative LQR (iLQR) in Drake.